whatEclipse/catalyze_mod/README.md

 Capable of parrying attacks
 May include a short dash ability (only with the Throat Slit Catalyzation)

-Variants
+-Variants-

-Bone: Crafted using beast tendons and bone shards
+Bone: Crafted using beast tendons and bone shards,
-Iron: Crafted using iron ingots, sticks, and leather
+Iron: Crafted using iron ingots, sticks, and leather,
-Netherite: Crafted using netherite, amethyst shards, and reinforced leather
+Netherite: Crafted using netherite, amethyst shards, and reinforced leather,

 -- Items --